 Why Go to All the Trouble?

 You’ve now established your company in the records of the publishing business.
-Any book you publish with the ISBNs you purchased will be traced back to you and your contact information that you provided.
+Any book you publish with the ISBNs you purchased will be traced back to you and the contact information that you provided.
 It’s a good idea to keep all these records up to date.

 And here’s why it’s worth doing all this: Many successful self-publishers realize that it’s much easier to publish their second, third, and fourth books, particularly in the same niche as their first book.
 This is how a publishing company can become a real business.